 - Visit Slottsskogen, a vast park southwest of the city that is covered in forest and offers sweeping views of the city from its three high vantage points.
 You can spot diverse wildlife such as elk, deer, seals, penguins, flamingos and tropical birds

-- Delsjon Nature Reserve in the east of the city has two adjoining lakes (one named “Big Lake” and the other “Small Lake”) with tree-lined rocky cliffs and plenty of forest to enjoy as you hike or jog along the path.
+- Delsjon Nature Reserve in the east of the city has two adjoining lakes (one named “Big Lake” and the other “Small Lake”) with tree-lined rocky cliffs and plenty of forests to enjoy as you hike or jog along the path.

 - The Gothenburg Botanical Garden is the south of the city is one of Europe’s best.
-It features 20,000 species of plants, flowers and trees.
+It features 20,000 species of plants, flowers, and trees.
 The two most popular attractions include the topiary garden and the Ulf Nordfjell’s Linnaeus Garden, which won a gold medal at the prestigious Chelsea Flower Show in 2007.

 - The Horticulture Society Park is one of the best preserved 19thcentury parks in Europe with the rose garden having been awarded two stars by the Michelin Green Guide.

 - Walk, bike or sail along the canals that run throughout the city.
 Cycle guides can be purchased at the Tourist Office.